CHILD THERAPY SAN DIEGO

-If your child is functioning "well enough or relatively well" - that means that your child is dealing okay most of the time with daily challenges and transitions at school and at home andplus that he/she is having a good time at the playground (playing, having fun, making friends) therapy is probably not needed.
+If your child is functioning "well enough or relatively well" - that means that your child is dealing okay most of the time with daily challenges and transitions at school and at home, plus that he/she/they is having a good time at the playground (playing, having fun, making friends) therapy is probably not needed.

 Consider therapy if your child is frequently:

 - having relationship problems

 - having behavioral issues at school or at home such as: over activity, poor regulation of impulses, noncompliance, defiance or physical aggression

 - having a hard time expressing his/her needs

 - having a hard time dealing with frustration